demstar16/notes/docs/azure/web-app-config.md

 # Configuring Web App Settings

-## Objectives

-- [ ] Create application settings that are bound to deployment slots.
-- [ ] Explain the options for installing SSL/TLS certificates for your app.
-- [ ] Enable diagnostic logging for your app to aid in monitoring and debugging.
-- [ ] Create virtual app to directory mappings

 ## Configure Application Settings

 - App settings are variables passed as environment variables to the application code.